 The second break might bring tears to many an experienced King's Quest player's eyes.
-The backwards alphabet answer-IFNKOVHGROGHPRM-still works.
-However, the backwards spelling answer-NIKSTLITSELP-MUR-is also correct.
+While the backwards alphabet answer-IFNKOVHGROGHPRM-still works, the backwards spelling answer-NIKSTLITSELPMUR-is now also correct.
 Gasp!
-This bit of information, of course, is of little comfort to those millions of players who have struggled with the problem in the past, or those without the SCI Version.
-Nor is it of any solace to Graham who had to come up with IFNKOVHGROGHPRM in real life.
+This bit of information, of course, is of little comfort to those millions of players who have struggled with the problem in the past, or those without the SCI/VGA Version.
+Nor is it of any solace to Graham, who had to come up with IFNKOVHGROGHPRM in real life.